42Shawn/42Shawn.github.io/_pages/lab.md

 news_limit: 5
 ---

-Welcome to our **E**fficient, **Sc**alable and Ac**ce**lerated **L**earning **Lab**oratory ([EXceL-Lab](https://excel-lab.github.io/EXcel-Lab-Website/){:style="font-weight: 500;"}) at University of Central Florida, part of the Department of Computer Science and the Insititute of Artificial intelligence.
+Welcome to our **E**fficient, **Sc**alable and Ac**ce**lerated **L**earning **Lab**oratory (**EXceL-Lab**) at University of Central Florida, part of the Department of Computer Science and the Insititute of Artificial intelligence.
 Our mission is to build the next generation **efficient and scalable machine intelligence** to democritize and accelerate AI technology.
 We approach this through optimizing and co-designing AI algorithms and hardware systems.
 We also actively push efficient AI to accelerate scientific discovery.

 <span style="font-weight:bold; color:red;">[Hiring!]</span> <span style="color:red;">We are actively looking for postdocs, Ph.D. students, visiting scholars/students, and master/undergraduate researchers.</span> If you are interested in working with me, feel free to contact me via yuzhang.hire@gmail.com (Please do not send to other emails). <span style="font-weight:400;">UCF@CSRankings: Computer Vision (9th), AI (39th), Overall (53rd).</span>